How To Get More App Installs

 - How to use reviews to increase your conversion rate.;

-1. If you’re just starting out, use the “list post” guest blogging strategy
+1. If you’re starting, use the “list post” guest blogging strategy

 The problem with this strategy is that blogging doesn’t equal traffic.

-Because there are millions of blogs out there.
-And Google has to rank all these based on their authority.
-And this authority usually means having a lot of backlinks with authority (this means having other powerful websites link to your website).
+Because there are millions of blogs out there, Google has to rank them based on its authority.
+And this authority usually means having a lot of backlinks with leads (this means having other powerful websites link to your website).

-So, the point is, if you want to have traffic from search engines, you need to have a well-optimized website.
+So, the point is, if you want traffic from search engines, you need to have a well-optimized website.

-Which depending on your niche, it could take a lot of hard work to rank for a certain keyword.
+Depending on your niche, it could take a lot of hard work to rank for a particular keyword.

 So, what can you do, right?

 Let’s say you have an app for taking notes.
-You can go to Google, type in “best apps for taking notes” + “list” and check the articles on the top 3-5 positions that have a list article.
+You can go to Google, type in “best apps for taking notes” + “list,” and check the articles on the top 3-5 positions with a list article.

 Then, check each app and see how your app is better than those.